Rapptz/discord.py/docs/api.rst

     Called whenever a webhook is created, modified, or removed from a guild channel.

-    This requires :attr:`Intents.webhooks` to be enabled.

     :param channel: The channel that had its webhooks updated.
     :type channel: :class:`abc.GuildChannel`

 .. function:: on_raw_integration_delete(payload)

     Called when an integration is deleted.

-    This requires :attr:`Intents.integrations` to be enabled.

     .. versionadded:: 2.0